 Better Homes & Gardens : Find a selection of free stencils for classic Halloween Jack o’ Lantern faces.
 There also are contemporary choices, including a happy fun face, dogs, cats, even a stencil for a “TextMe” design.
 Plus, there are additional free downloads for basic step-by-step pumpkin carving techniques and pumpkin painting.
 Click here for the direct link to the BHG pumpkin stencil page.

 Real Simple: Carve a cat, a bat, a witch and other creepy things on your Halloween pumpkin.
 You could also use these patterns for cut outs or frosty stencils on windows.

-Outerplaces.com : A good Halloween you will have if you carve a pumpkin using these templates.
-Find Star Wars characters such as Yoda and R2D2, Dr. Who’s Tardis, and Baby Groot from Guardians of the Galaxy.
+Star Wars characters: A good Halloween you will have if you carve a pumpkin using these templates.
+Find your favorite Star Wars characters and may the Force be with you!

 Huffington Post lists 40 pumpkin faces to carve including characters from favorite films, like Olaf from Frozen, or adorable Hello Kitty.

 Woman’s Day never ceases to come up with fun ideas for pumpkin carving.
 Find 52 ideas for carving your pumpkin, from fireplace flames to a group of characters from The Wizard of Oz.